SoSly/minecraft/README.md

 New systems or changes to the base gameplay.

 - [Baubles](https://www.curseforge.com/minecraft/mc-mods/baubles) adds new equipable slots for jewelry and accessories.
+- [The One Probe](https://www.curseforge.com/minecraft/mc-mods/the-one-probe) provides information about what you're looking at.
+    - [TOP Addons](https://www.curseforge.com/minecraft/mc-mods/top-addons) adds TOP integration for several other mods.

 ### Magic
 All of Minecraft's gameplay loops are enhanced by these ways to power.